ChuSong327/chatterbox/README.md

 npm start
 ```
 ### Deployment
-The app's front-end and back-end are deployed separately to Heroku(only backend files are displayed on Github).
-Due to Same Origin Policy, CORS is required to enable the front-end server to get access to the backend server.
+The app's front-end and back-end are deployed separately to Heroku.
+Due to Same Origin Policy, CORS is required to enable the front-end server to get access to the backend server, which is integrated in the project already.

 ### Tech Stack
 * React